CCO 2016 Date: Saturday, March 26

 (4) Can you provide supplies for a project?

-We may be able to reimburse your organization for supplies purchased for your project, but more information about that will not be available until later in the spring.
+We have a limited number of gloves and rakes, and may be able to reimburse your organization for supplies purchased for your project, but more information about that will not be available until later in the spring.

 (5) How do you feel about working with our residents?